 First, there are market data aggregators.
 Companies that are constantly monitoring and processing data from the industry.
-They are mainly from the end of the supply chain (pos or retail sales data) and produce cannabis consumer insights.
-For investors and operators who want to keep a beat on market forces, reports from companies like New Frontier, BDS Analytics or Headset come in very handy.
+They are mainly from the end of the supply chain (pos or cannabis retail sales data) and produce cannabis consumers insights.
+For investors and operators who want to keep a beat on market forces, reportinbg from companies like New Frontier, BDS Analytics or Headset come in very handy.

-There is also industry-wide research, like The Annual Factbook from Marijuana Business Daily.
-It reports on the greater cannabis industry, regulatory changes, global market trends, and new cannabis markets.
+Second, there is industry-wide research across North America, like The Annual Factbook from Marijuana Business Daily, reporting on the greater cannabis industry, regulatory changes, global market trends, and new cannabis markets.

 Additionally, companies may choose to integrate a data analytics platform, like Google Data Studio or Tableau.
 These programs crunch cannabis big data and forecast in order to track performance and plan for strategic growth.
-To use these BI tools, an organization needs to contract or hire a data scientist to set things up and manage the analysis on a monthly basis.
+To use these BI tools, an organization needs to contract or hire a data scientist to structure the data studies and manage the cannabis analysis on a monthly basis.